priestjim/chef-openresty/README.md

 Platform
 --------

-The following platforms are supported and tested using Vagrant 1.2:
+The following platforms are supported and tested using test-kitchen:

-* Ubuntu 12.04
+* Ubuntu 16.04
-* CentOS 6.3
+* CentOS 7.2

 Other Debian and RHEL family distributions are assumed to work.